FoundationDB/fdb-document-layer/README.md

 # FoundationDB Document Layer

-FoundationDB Document Layer is a stateless microserver that exposes a document-oriented database API.
+The FoundationDB Document Layer is a stateless microserver that exposes a document-oriented database API.
 The Document Layer speaks the MongoDB® wire protocol, allowing the use of the MongoDB® API via existing MongoDB® client bindings.
 All persistent data are stored in the FoundationDB Key-Value Store.

-Document Layer implements a subset of the MongoDB® API (v 3.0.0) with some [differences](docs/known-differences.md).
+The Document Layer implements a subset of the MongoDB® API (v 3.0.0) with some [differences](docs/known-differences.md).
 This subset is mainly focused on CRUD operations, indexes and transactions.
-Document Layer works with all the latest official MongoDB® drivers.
+The Document Layer works with all the latest official MongoDB® drivers.

-As Document Layer is built on top of FoundationDB, it inherits the strong guarantees of FoundationDB.
+As the Document Layer is built on top of FoundationDB, it inherits the strong guarantees of FoundationDB.
 Causal consistency and strong consistency are the default mode of operation.
 Indexes are always consistent with the inserts.
 Shard keys are not needed as data distribution is taken care by FoundationDB backend